Mostafa-Khab/graph-calc/README.md

 - hot-reloading code with dlfcn.h header using POSIX.
 - X_macro to be able to draw many functions without even touching main.cpp. (but you still need to recompile)
 - these tricks were learnt from a weird Russian man who owns a YT channel called tsoding-daily.

+### NOTE
+- Now graph-calc is supported on Windows :smile:.

 ![smooth step function (older version of this program)](imgs/smoothstep.png)